Uhuru’s War On Corruption

 6. Sanitizing Our Banking Industry

 I’m no banker, but the looters use our banks to launder the proceeds of theft and fraud.
-With the operationalization of the Financial Reporting Center, any bank that engages in money laundering should can be identified and deregistered.
+With the operationalization of the Financial Reporting Center, any bank that engages in money laundering can be identified and deregistered.
 This is what has helped the government to freeze the accounts involved in the NYS saga as well as recover some assets.

 7. Corruption and Economic Crimes Courts